Free tool · No signup

 Summary · Last updated 2026-05-10

-The Free On-Page SEO Checker analyzes any URL against a target keyword across 15 on-page factors: 8 keyword placement checks (title, H1, meta, first 100 words, subheadings, URL, alt text, density), 4 content quality checks (word count vs SERP avg, internal links, external links, heading structure), and 3 technical checks (image alt coverage, schema markup, mobile + canonical + indexability).
-Pulls live data from Google: search volume, keyword difficulty, top 10 ranking pages, and People Also Ask questions.
-AI layer writes 3 specific rewrites: title tag, meta description, opening paragraph.
-Free for 5 analyses per day.
+The Free On-Page SEO Checklist gives you 15 on-page factors to check against a target keyword: 8 keyword placement checks (title, H1, meta, first 100 words, subheadings, URL, alt text, density), 4 content quality checks (length versus the ranking pages, internal links, external links, heading structure), and 3 technical checks (image alt coverage, schema markup, mobile + canonical + indexability).
+Each check names the browser step that answers it, so you verify your own page in about ten minutes.
+You also get question ideas to cover and draft scaffolding for your title tag, meta description, and opening paragraph.
+It does not fetch your page and reports no search-volume or difficulty data.
+Free, no signup.
 Best for SEO writers, content teams, and local-business owners optimizing service-area pages.

 15